Menu

 5. Poor Gut Health

-I experienced an impressive reduction in brain fog after overcoming candida (yeast overgrowth) and gut permeability with a functional medicine practitioner.
+I experienced an impressive reduction in brain fog after overcoming candida (yeast overgrowth) and increased gut permeability with a functional medicine practitioner.

 Addressing any gut issues is crucial for overall good health, and the first step many thyroid patients make to improve this is by removing offending foods from their diet, such as gluten and dairy, which alone can improve brain fog a lot.